persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

     - The output used for the probability estimation;
     - The number of simulations (i.e. calls to the physical model) performed;
-    - The failure probability, its coefficient of variation and the corresponding confidence interval à 95%
+    - The failure probability, its coefficient of variation and the corresponding confidence interval at 95%

     .. image:: /user_manual/graphical_interface/probabilistic_analysis/limitStateReliabilitySummary.png
         :align: center

 - The tab **Histogram** presents the histogram of the output sample.

-  The user can configure the histogram plot with the graphic configuration (below the study tree).
+  The user can configure the histogram plot with the graphic settings (below the study tree).

   .. image:: /user_manual/graphical_interface/probabilistic_analysis/limitStateReliabilityHistogram.png